Fig 1. The chord of C major as played on a piano.

 The other triads

 Classical music, jazz, and popular music contain diminished chords.
-Blues music rarely uses diminished chords because they aren't part of the standard 12-bar blues progression; however, some rock music does use diminished chords (see Figure 4).
+Blues music rarely uses diminished chords because they aren't part of the standard 12-bar blues progression; however, some rock music does use diminished chords (Fig 4).

 To make a diminished triad lower both the third and the fifth of the corresponding major triad by a half-note.
 So, for example, the notes for E diminished are E, G, B♭.
 The triad formed from the seventh note of a major scale is diminished.
 In the case of the C major scale described above, the triad form with B as the root note is B diminished.